Enabling Research in Evolutionary Biology

 We will provide a list of interesting papers but students can also propose papers they are interested in.
 Students may also chose to cover broader topics of more general interest such as multiple sequence alignment, Bayesian phylogenetic inference, read assembly etc.

-Each student will be assigned an Exelixis lab member for help with understanding the article and preparing the slides as well as the report.
+Each student will be assigned a lab member (a PhD student or PostDoc) for help with understanding the article and preparing the slides as well as the report.

-Students should give a 35 minute presentation on their topic of choice and write a report (Seminararbeit) comprising 8 pages!
+Students should give a 35 minute presentation on their topic of choice and write a report (Seminararbeit) comprising 8 pages (including references)!

-Below you will find some general material for the Bioinformatics seminar:
+Below you will find some useful material on writing reports in English:

 Please make sure to download file: llncs2e.zip!